-Activity Evidence that supports this approach Challenge number(s) addressed 1-1 and small group academic tuition, including the recruitment of tutor(s) 1-1 tuition can have +5 months impact on progress (EEF) 2 - 4 Enhanced intervention targeted at disadvantaged pupils in and out of class Small group tuition can lead to +4 months impact (EEF) TA interventions can lead to +4 months impact (EEF) 2 - 4 Additional phonics sessions targeted at disadvantaged pupils Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics 2 who require further phonics interventions have been shown to be more effective support. when delivered as regular sessions over a period up to 12 weeks:
+Activity Evidence that supports this approach Challenge number(s) addressed 1-1 and small group academic tuition, including the recruitment of tutor(s) 1-1 tuition can have +5 months impact on progress (EEF) 2 - 4

+Enhanced intervention targeted at disadvantaged pupils in and out of class Small group tuition can lead to +4 months impact (EEF) TA interventions can lead to +4 months impact (EEF) 2 - 4 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
+Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: 2